CodePushGo/website/src/content/blog/en/integrity-checks-for-capacitor-updates.md

 -   **Authentication and Verification**

-    -   Use Capgo's token system for secure request authentication.
+    -   Use CodePushGo's token system for secure request authentication.
     -   Create a `checksum.json` file during the build process to verify both individual components and the entire package [\[1\]](https://github.com/objektlabs/capacitor-app-updater).
     -   Ensure credentials are stored securely.
 -   **Monitoring and Configuration**

     -   Enable error tracking to catch issues early.
     -   Configure automatic rollbacks for failed updates.
-    -   Use Capgo's analytics dashboard to monitor update performance and statistics.
+    -   Use CodePushGo's analytics dashboard to monitor update performance and statistics.

 Following these practices will help you maintain secure OTA updates for Capacitor apps.